0xChijioke/TEStudy/src/dapp_analysis10_5_24.md

-Write a short reflection (200 words) on how the characteristics of a complex system relate to decentralized applications (DApps) based on your understanding.
+Write a short reflection on how the characteristics of a complex system relate to decentralized applications (DApps) based on your understanding.

 # Reflection on Complex Systems in DApps